Achillea millefolium

 Achillea millefolium, commonly known as yarrow (/ˈjæroʊ/) or common yarrow, is a flowering plant in the family Asteraceae.
-Other common names include old man's pepper, devil's nettle, sanguinary, milfoil, soldier's woundwort, and thousand seal.
+Growing to 1 m tall, it is characterized by small whitish flowers, a tall stem of fernlike leaves, and a pungent odor.

-The plant is native to temperate regions of the Northern Hemisphere in Asia, Europe, and North America.
-It has been introduced as a feed for livestock in New Zealand and Australia.
+The plant is native to temperate regions of Eurasia and North America.
+It has been introduced as feed for livestock in New Zealand and Australia.
+It has some potential uses, including in traditional medicine.